-SPECIAL INFORMATION FOR FAMILY MEMBERS OF RESIDENTS WHO HAVE DEMENTIA "I usually ask her, what do you think?
+"I usually ask her, what do you think?
 I explain and go over everything with her."
 (Husband) "Letting the family know, making sure they are aware of the tests being done, the results, definitely helps with the decisions.
 Her well-being is my primary concern."
-(Sister) 1 Will my family member be sent to the hospital even if he/she has Alzheimer's disease or dementia?
-Your family member will be sent to the hospital if needed unless he or she is in the advanced stages of the disease, is in hospice or has advance directives specifying no hospital care.
-2. Can my family member still participate in the discussion about transfer to the hospital?
-That depends on how advanced the memory problem is and how sick your family member is at the time.
-Those who are in the early stages are capable of expressing their wishes.
-Those in advanced stages may not be.
-3. Even if my family member cannot express his or her wishes, should we tell him or her what is happening?
+(Sister) INFORMATION FOR FAMILY, FRIENDS AND CAREGIVERS OF RESIDENTS WHO CANNOT EXPRESS THEIR WISHES 1.
+How can the resident participate in the decision about transfer to the hospital?
+The resident's wishes always need to be respected.
+Alternate forms of communication should be considered.
+If the resident has an advance directive that appoints someone as the health care proxy or durable power of attorney, that person may make decisions for the resident based on what the resident would want if able to express his/her wishes.
+Advance directives should also be consulted.
+2. If the resident cannot express his or her wishes, should we still tell him or her what is happening?
 Yes.
-Your family member has the right to know what is happening and may become anxious or frightened if moved to an unfamiliar place without explanation.
-Be sure to use simple, direct words ("you are sick", "your doctor thinks you should go to the hospital"), a quiet voice and a calm manner when explaining the situation to your loved one.
-4. How can I (as a family member) make sure that I will be fully involved in the decision making process?
+The resident has the right to know what is happening and should be treated as if he/she understands the situation.
+Some people may become anxious or frightened if they are moved to an unfamiliar place without explanation.
+Be sure to use simple, direct words ("You are sick", "Your doctor thinks you should go to the hospital"), a quiet voice and a calm manner when explaining the situation to the resident.
+3. How can I (as a family member, friend, or caregiver) be involved in the decision?
 You may need to complete some legal forms to do this.
-Ask your doctor or other medical provider or the social worker at the facility for more detailed information.
+Ask your doctor, other medical provider or the social worker here for more detailed information.
 It's best to do this before a question about treatment or hospital transfer comes up.
 FAQs (Frequently Asked Questions)